Scott Shapiro, MD – Psychiatrist Specializing in Adult ADHD

 Are you struggling at work?
 Procrastinate?
 Overwhelmed?
 Late?
 NYC ADHD Psychiatrist Scott Shapiro, MD Can- Help.
 Source-iStock PeopleImages

-Most of us have struggled to finish a project at some point in our lives.
+Most of us have struggled with procrastination at some point in our lives.
 As the deadline approaches, the work seems insurmountable.
 The thought of not finishing may make us feel panic and shame.
-It is normal to have occasional struggles with productivity, but if chronic procrastination is a recurring challenge in your life, you may have Adult Attention Deficit Hyperactivity Disorder (ADHD).
-It is estimated that at least 5% of adults have ADHD.
+This isn’t necessarily ADHD.

 Case Example